Skip to content

 Loading…

-Master blockchain, ESG investing, and then the next big thing
+Master blockchain, ESG investing, Fintech, and then the next big thing

 Future-proof your career

-Combine forward-thinking study with fundamental financial skills to land a leadership position in banking, investment management, trading, insurance, corporate finance, and other industries.
-Get out ahead of marketplace trends and be ready to deliver immediate insights and value.
+Combine forward-thinking study with fundamental financial skills for leaders in banking, investment management, trading, insurance, corporate finance, and other industries.

 Science, technology, engineering, and mathematics (STEM) degrees are in tremendous demand across most major industries in the United States.
-If you graduate with a STEM-designated degree, such as the Master of Science in Business Analytics, you may be eligible to remain in this country for up to 36 months on Optional Practical Training (OPT).
+Graduates with a STEM-designated degree may be eligible to work in this country for up to 36 months on Optional Practical Training (OPT).

 Earn a lifetime credential that sets you apart

-• Join a program that, as part of the prestigious CFA Institute University Affiliation Program, prepares you for the Chartered Financial Analyst (CFA) exams; with a curriculum closely tied to the practice of investment management, our degree positions you for success in the CFA field
+• As part of the prestigious CFA Institute University Affiliation Program, the MSF prepares you for the Chartered Financial Analyst (CFA) exams.
+With a curriculum closely tied to the practice of investment management, our degree positions you for success in the CFA field.

 • Be part of a close-knit learning community representing 90+ countries and 150 nonprofit and business partners around the world.